2. Progestin-only birth control pills (“mini-pills”)

 calcium levomefolate 451 mcg.

 New monophasic drug + vitamins (folates).
-It has an anti-androgenic (cosmetic) effect.
+Has an anti-androgenic (cosmetic) effect.

 drospirenone 3 mg.